Ex-Omni: Enabling 3D Facial Animation Generation for Omni-modal Large Language Models: Method

 \paragraph{Autoregressive Objectives for Text and Speech.} For text tokens and discrete speech units, we adopt standard autoregressive modeling.
 Given a token sequence $z = (z_1, \ldots, z_T)$, the objective is

-where $z_t$ denotes either a text token or a speech unit, depending on the training data.
+where $z_t$ denotes either a text token or a speech unit, depending on the supervision available for a given sample.
+In practice, this objective is used for text supervision on ASR and T2T data, and for discrete speech-unit prediction on TTSF and S2SF data.

-\paragraph{3D Facial Animation Generation.} For 3D facial animation, the face generator is trained with a hybrid regression loss that captures both spatial accuracy and temporal smoothness.
-Let $\hat{y}_{t} \in \mathbb{R}^{K}$ and $y_{t} \in \mathbb{R}^{K}$ denote the predicted and facial blendshape annotations at frame $t$, respectively.
-We define the frame-wise loss as
+\paragraph{3D Facial Animation Generation.} For 3D facial animation, the blendshape decoder is trained with a frame-wise regression loss.
+Let $\hat{y}_{t} \in \mathbb{R}^{K}$ and $y_{t} \in \mathbb{R}^{K}$ denote the predicted and ground-truth blendshape annotations at frame $t$, respectively.
+We define the facial loss as

 where $\mathcal{T}_i$ denotes the valid temporal range determined by the target sequence length.